symfony/symfony-docs/create_framework/front_controller.rst

         └── front.php

-Now, configure your web server root directory to point to ``web/`` and all other files won't be accessible from the client anymore.
+Now, configure your web server root directory to point to ``web/`` and all other files will no longer be accessible from the client.

 To test your changes in a browser (``http://localhost:4321/hello?name=Fabien``), run the :doc:`Symfony Local Web Server </setup/symfony_server>`: